jastr945/xperiments/shopping_list_api/ReadMe.md

 # Shopping List App

-This is a simple RESTful API built with Python and Flask - a web service to add, remove and modify items on the shopping list.
+This is a simple RESTful API built with Python and Flask.
+A web service to add, remove and modify items on the shopping list.

+CREATE shopping items,
+READ them,
+UPDATE entries,
+DELETE them.